Childhood trauma

 Childhood trauma is often described as serious adverse childhood experiences.
 Children may go through a range of experiences that classify as psychological trauma; these might include neglect, abandonment, sexual abuse, emotional abuse, and physical abuse.
 They may also witness abuse of a sibling or parent, or have a mentally ill parent.
 Childhood trauma has been correlated with later negative effects on health and psychological wellbeing.
+Children's ages and levels of maturity play a role in how they are impacted by trauma.
 However, resilience is also a common outcome; many children who experience adverse childhood experiences do not develop mental or physical health problems.